sufangmu/sufangmu.github.io/docs/english/NCE/NCE3.md

 ### Expressions

-- to sb’s horror
+- to sb’s horror  使某人惊恐
 - horror movie
 - a crew of
 - be regarded as
 - give an alarm
 - in time
 - realized to his horror that
-- give an order
+- give an order 下命令

 ## 11 Not Guilty

-Customs Officers are quite tolerant these days, but they can still stop you when you are going through the Green Channel and have nothing to declare.
+Customs Officers(海关官员) are quite tolerant(宽容的) these days, but they can still stop you when you are going through the Green Channel and have nothing to declare(申报).
-Even really honest people are often made to feel guilty.
+Even really honest people are often made to feel guilty(有罪的,内疚的).
-The hardened professional smuggler, on the other hand, is never troubled by such feelings, even if he has five hundred gold watches hidden in his suitcase.
+The hardened(老练的) professional smuggler(走私者), on the other hand, is never troubled by such feelings, even if he has five hundred gold watches hidden in his suitcase.
-When I returned from abroad recently, a particularly officious young Customs Officer clearly regarded me as a smuggler.
+When I returned from abroad recently, a particularly officious(爱管闲事的) young Customs Officer clearly regarded me as a smuggler.
 'Have you anything to declare?' he asked, looking me in the eye.
 'No,' I answered confidently.
 'Would you mind unlocking this suitcase please? '
 'Not at all,' I answered.
 The Officer went through the case with great care.
-All the things I had packed so carefully were soon in a dreadful mess.
+All the things I had packed so carefully were soon in a dreadful(糟糕的) mess.
 I felt sure I would never be able to close the case again.
 Suddenly, I saw the Officer's face light up.
-He had spotted a tiny bottle at the bottom of my case and he pounced on it with delight.
+He had spotted a tiny bottle at the bottom of my case and he pounced(突袭) on it with delight(高兴).
-'Perfume, eh?' he asked sarcastically.
+'Perfume(香水), eh?' he asked sarcastically(讽刺地).
 'You should have declared that.
-Perfume is not exempt from import duty.  '
+Perfume <u>is not exempt(免除) from</u> import duty(进口税).  '
 'But it isn't perfume, I said.
-'It's hair gel.  '
-Then I added with a smile,
+'It's hair gel(发胶).  ' Then I added with a smile,
 'It's a strange mixture I make myself.
 As I expected, he did not believe me.
 'Try it!'
 I said encouragingly.
-The Officer unscrewed the cap and put the bottle to his nostrils.
+The Officer unscrewed(拧开) the cap and put the bottle to his nostrils(鼻孔).
 He was greeted by an unpleasant smell which convinced him that I was telling the truth.
-A few minutes later, I was able to hurry away with precious chalk marks on my baggage.
+A few minutes later, I was able to hurry away with precious chalk(粉笔) marks on my baggage(行李).

+### Expressions

+- be made to do
+- on the other hand
+- light up
+- be greeted by something

 ## 12 Life on a Desert Island